-In June 2023, JFC-Micro commenced a technical assistance project for SME Bank of Cambodia, which is a state-owned bank in Cambodia.
-At the first seminar held in Cambodia, we implemented some lectures on SME Finance in Japan, roles of JFC-Micro, features of JFC-Micro's credit analysis.
-We plan to continue to support Cambodia's SME finance sector through holding seminars and discussions in Cambodia and Japan.
+In June 2023, JFC-Micro commenced a technical cooperation project for SME Bank of Cambodia, which is a state-owned bank in Cambodia.
+At the first seminar held in Cambodia, we implemented some lectures on SME Finance in Japan, the roles of JFC-Micro, and features of JFC-Micro's credit analysis.